-Additional press-specific photo/video policies: the Press Policy contains additional photo/video policies to which press members must also adhere.
+The Press Policy contains additional photo/video policies to which press members must also adhere.

-Other pertinent information:
+Other pertinent information

-Interviews with specific performers, hosts or BHoF personnel, only allowed when coordinated in advance with our PR/media team.
+Interviews with specific performers, hosts or BHoF personnel are only allowed when coordinated in advance with our PR/media team.
 All such interviews depend on availability, conditions, and restrictions to be determined on an individual basis.

 The backstage area is restricted to performers and production team only.
 No photography, videography, or any press or media permitted backstage under any circumstance.